 Running a photoblog isn’t that straightforward.
-Yes the blog part is usually the main area where you’ll put your energy into, but photos that you share also need to be optimized, and often you’ll want to adjust them with filters.
-Filters makes photos more appealing, colorful and ambient if the right filter is selected, but if you’re working with thousands of photos, adding filters manually can be a pain!
-That’s how we found out about Image Filters, a classic filters plugin that you can use to apply more than 45+ filters to your photographs, directly from the admin dashboard.
-All images that have been applied with a filter are recreated, and the original image is still available on the server if you ever choose to switch back.
+The blog is usually the main part, but the photos that you share also need optimization.
+Often, you’ll want to adjust them with filters.
+Filters make photos more appealing, colorful, and ambient.
+If you’re working with thousands of photos, adding filters manually can be a pain.
+With Image Filters, you can apply more than 45+ filters to your photographs directly from the admin dashboard.
+You can recreate all images that have filters, with the original image still available on the server if you ever choose to switch back.
 It also works with the most popular WordPress page builder plugins, out of the box.

 Viavi Flickr Album Gallery

 You hear of Flickr less and less these days, but Flickr is still alive and most certainly kicking it.
-Professional photographers who used the site 5 years ago, are still using it today.
-The community input and feedback are two invaluable benefits of being part of Flickr, and so many great places of exploration can be found through photos.
+Professional photographers who used the site five years ago are still using it today.
+The community input and feedback are two invaluable benefits of being part of Flickr.
 Likely that you are a photographer, and wish to run a WordPress photoblog, you’ll already be a member of Flickr.
 Now, you can bring your Flickr portfolio directly to your WordPress blogs.
-Publish all or individual albums from your Flickr page and let your readers engage your beautiful work like never before.
+Publish all or individual albums from your Flickr page, and let your readers engage your beautiful work like never before.

 DV Gallery provides three unique gallery styles: blog, carousel, and grid.
 With these styles, you have unlimited potential to create stunning WP photoblogs that showcase your best work, using the best design and development techniques.
-It’s an engaging gallery plugin that was crafted to support art as a way of life, with high-focus established for the presentation of your photography.
-The clean design is supported for all major web browsers and smartphone devices, even the tiniest of details for each of your items can be customized, and plenty of shortcodes to plug your galleries anywhere on the blog.
-Video media files are supported!
+It’s an engaging gallery plugin that supports art as a way of life.
+It focuses on the presentation of your photography.
+The clean design works on all major web browsers and smartphone devices.
+You can even customize the tiniest of details for each of your items.
+There are also plenty of shortcodes to plug your galleries anywhere on the blog.
+The plugin supports video media files as well.

-Sometimes you will see artists look for photoblog related plugins because actually they want to build a solid portfolio of their work, which can also be interpreted as a photoblog when seen that way.
-Essentially, a portfolio allows the same way of content arrangement as a photoblog would, so we didn’t hesitate to include Go Portfolio here because of its flexible functions, and stylish design choices that will water your mouth as soon as you browse through the demo pages.
-Supporting visual composer, the Go Portfolio plugin will make the process of publishing new portfolio items an enjoyable one.
-Variety of styles mean that your portfolio can stand out from the rest, without the extra effort.
-And if you’re running an eCommerce empire, you can use Go Portfolio to outline your products in a grid, using the same portfolio function that you’d use for your photography items.
+Sometimes, artists look for photoblog-related plugins to build a solid portfolio of their work.
+Essentially, a portfolio allows the same way of content arrangement as a photoblog would.
+So, we didn’t hesitate to include Go Portfolio here because of its flexible functions.
+It also offers stylish design choices as soon as you browse through the demo pages.
+Supporting a visual composer, Go Portfolio makes the process of publishing new portfolio items enjoyable.
+A variety of styles mean that your portfolio can stand out from the rest without the extra effort.
+If you’re running an e-commerce empire, you can use outline your products in a grid using the same portfolio function that you’d use for your photography items.

-Cube Portfolio has a set of very advanced technological features in-built in the core, allowing its users to create portfolio experiences that will cost thousands of dollars to create by individual/freelance developers.
-You can configure your own photo galleries and items in a way that when users try to access them, a new window of information slides out on top of the page, giving each item the attention it deserves, and of course, the attention that your work requires.
-You can choose from boxed to masonry, to simple blog list styles, all of which are built with precision using HTML5 and CSS3.
-Works with page builders.
+Cube Portfolio has a set of very advanced technological features in its core.
+They allow its users to create portfolio experiences that will cost thousands of dollars to create by individual/freelance developers.
+Configure your own photo galleries and items so that a new window of information slides out on top of the page.
+This gives each item the attention it deserves and the attention that your work requires.
+You can choose from boxed to masonry to simple blog list styles.
+All of these are built with precision using HTML5 and CSS3.
+The plugin also works with page builders.

 PhotoMosaic for WordPress

-PhotoMosaic is like a template that can be used for the default WP media gallery.
-As you’re creating a new WP gallery, you can select the PhotoMosaic template from the dropdown, and instantly transform the old-school looking galleries into unique works of craft.
-You can create galleries out of a collection of images, or create galleries out of visuals that have been uploaded to a particular post.
+PhotoMosaic is like a template for the default WP media gallery.
+As you’re creating a new WP gallery, you can select the PhotoMosaic template from the dropdown.
+Instantly transform the old-school-looking galleries into unique works of craft.
+You can create galleries out of a collection of images or out of visuals from a particular post.